 In 1909 the Father's of the Canadian Church gathered for the first Plenary Council.
 They met for six weeks and crafted the Five Pillars of Devotion to the Rosary.

-Without any foreknowledge of the 1909 Plenary, (and what could affectionately be described as their own mini version of the Dead Sea scrolls discovery after coming across the "Five Pillars" in archival documents at the Cape) the Directors of the Marian Devotional Movement, Dennis and Angelina Girard, who launched the MDM at Canada's National Marian Shrine at Cap-de-la-Madeleine in 2017, have been advancing greater awareness of these "Five Pillars."
+Without any foreknowledge of the 1909 Plenary, (and what could affectionately be described as their own mini version of the Dead Sea scrolls discovery after coming across the "Five Pillars" (pictured above in the header of this web page in archival documents at the Cape) the Directors of the Marian Devotional Movement, Dennis and Angelina Girard, who launched the MDM at Canada's National Marian Shrine at Cap-de-la-Madeleine in 2017, have been advancing greater awareness of these "Five Pillars."

 Subsequent to making the same 1867 vow as Fr.
 Luc Desilets, namely promoting enrolment in the Confraternity of the Most Holy Rosary established at the Cape in 1694, they have been employing all means possible to spread the "Recipe for Renewal."
 Whether it be through Media, Pilgrimages to the Cape, Apparition Evangelization, or the Rosary Bowl initiative inspired by Venerable Fr.
 Patrick Peyton, the "Call to Action" is enrolment in the Rosary Confraternity.